 * Includes cash, assets and liabilities.

-- Top ten tenants account for almost 60% of rental income
+- Top ten tenants account for over 57% of rental income

 Lease Expiry Profile - % Net Rent